I Need A Vita Now!

 5. Description of your responsibilities and list of accomplishments, if any.

-Do you believe that there isn’t a big deal in listing everything you did in your past job?
+Do you believe that there isn’t a big deal in listing everything you did in your past position?
 If so, this approach won’t help you get noticed.
-In your resume, you need to showcase the ability to solve the employer’s problems and facilitate company’s success rather than just reiterate what your daily tasks were.
+In your document, you need to showcase the ability to solve the employer’s problems and facilitate company’s success rather than just reiterate what your daily tasks were.

 2. Use Problem-Action-Result approach.
 The same information given in different forms makes different effects on the reader.
 Compare the statement “Implemented new marketing campaign” with this one “Launched a social media marketing campaign resulting in customer retention growth by 27%”.
 Which one makes you want to hire the candidate?
 In other words, you need to be detailed about your actions and provide evidence with figures whenever possible.